-College credit opportunities are offered to students at the Greene County Career Center at no cost to the student.
-Students may also participate in College Credit Plus (CCP) Options at the home district, online, or at any participating institution of higher education.
+College credit opportunities are offered to students at the Greene County Career Center, typically at no cost to the student.
+Students may also participate in College Credit Plus (CCP) options at the home district, either online or at any participating institution of higher education.

-When students sign up for courses at the Career Center, they must register for college credit in these courses to be eligible to qualify.
-For additional college credit courses, students may review course catalogues of other institutions of higher education at that institution's website, at the home district, or in the counseling office at the Greene County Career Center.
+When students sign up for courses at the Career Center, they must register for college credit in these courses to be eligible.
+For additional college credit opportunities, students may research other institutions of higher education.